Skip to content

 Using the Style Aggregator

 The Style Aggregator pushes style information into the Shadow DOM of web components, where it affects the Shadow DOM elements.
-The Style Aggregator therefore only works on browsers that have native support for Shadow DOM.
-This includes modern browsers such as Chrome, Chromium Edge, and Firefox (see Browser support for Shadow DOM).
+The Style Aggregator therefore only works on browsers that has a native support for Shadow DOM.
+IE, Baidu, and Opera Mini have no Shadow DOM support, but those browsers are not supported by the Visual SDK.

 The Style Aggregator takes its styling information from <ptcs-style-unit> elements.
 The <ptcs-style-unit> can identify a target component in two ways: - Directly - Using the components name and variant - Contextually - Using a chain of part names in component